w3c/wai-aria-practices/index/button/button_idl.md

   <div>

     <p>
-      The following examples of the <a href="{{ site.baseurl }}/patterns/button/">button design pattern</a> demonstrate a new JavaScript syntax for coding ARIA attributes.
+      The following examples of the <a href="/WAI/ARIA/APG/patterns/button/">button design pattern</a> demonstrate a new JavaScript syntax for coding ARIA attributes.
     </p>
     <p>
       The JavaScript for the example buttons on this page uses the <a href="https://www.w3.org/TR/wai-aria-1.2/#idl-interface">IDL Interface defined in ARIA 1.2</a>.